tairasoul/LBC-Framework/backend/README.md

 Eris works at a lower-ish level, compared to discord.js.
 This means that you will have to learn the Discord API a bit too.

-My modified files for discord-eris-embeds will be included, as I modified those a bit to add proper declaration files and add a function.
+My modified files for discord-eris-embeds will be included, as they have proper declaration files and it adds a function.